 Oils applied topically at ordinary levels should be safe for a developing fetus, however, please use caution with essential oils during pregnancy.
 Popular oils that are generally considered safe to use during pregnancy include bergamot, lavender, lemon, geranium, ginger, sandalwood, wild orange and ylang ylang.
 Other oils may also be suitable; please consult your healthcare provider if you have questions or concerns.

-We recommend avoiding clary sage until delivery.
+We do recommend avoiding clary sage until delivery.
 Fennel can help support a normal milk supply, while use of peppermint can reduce milk supply in some mothers, so you may want to avoid internal use of peppermint (and blends containing it) in the weeks prior to delivery and while nursing.
 Additional oils may be helpful during and after delivery.

 One common application method is in a bath.
-When using undiluted oil in bath water, use a dispersing gel (bath/shower gel can work) to prevent oil from pooling as a concentrated drop in the water.
+When using undiluted oil in bath water, you will want to use a dispersing gel (bath/shower gel can work) to prevent oil from pooling as a concentrated drop in the water, which could then irritate your skin.
 Also note that oils will evaporate quickly in very hot water.

-CAUTIONS.
 Persons with conditions such as asthma, epilepsy, high blood pressure, or other critical health conditions can definitely benefit from essential oils to support their overall health & wellness goals, but may want to consult a healthcare professional.
 In general, individuals with epilepsy should be cautious with or may want to avoid: Rosemary, fennel, sage & eucalyptus.